BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/defence_of_the_north.md

 All Good models automatically pass any Courage tests they are required to make.

-**PARTICIPANTS**

-**Good:** Galadriel with mirror of Galadriel; Celeborn with heavy armour, shield, and Elven-made hand-and-a-half sword; Rúmil; Orophin; 24 Galadhrim Warriors: 8 with shield, 8 with spear and shield, 8 with Elf bow; 12 Wood Elf Warriors: 4 with throwing daggers, 4 with Wood Elf spear, 4 with Elf bow; 4 Guard of the Galadhrim Court; 3 Wood Elf Sentinels.

-**Evil:** Muzgúr, Orc Shaman; Drûzhag the Beastcaller; Ashrâk; Orc Shaman; 24 Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow; 6 Warg Riders: 2 with shield, 2 with throwing spear, 2 with Orc bow; 6 Orc Trackers; 24 Moria Goblins: 8 with shield, 8 with spear, 8 with Goblin bow; 4 Venom-back Spiders; 3 Warg Marauders.

 ![](../media/scenarios/defence_of_the_north/final_assault_on_lothlorien.jpg)

 ---

 ## FALL OF DOL GULDUR

+**PARTICIPANTS**

+**Good:** Galadriel; Celeborn with heavy armour, shield, and Elven-made hand-and-a-half sword; Rúmil; Orophin; 24 Galadhrim Warriors: 8 with shield, 8 with spear and shield, 8 with Elf bow; 4 Guard of the Galadhrim Court.

+**Evil:** 6 Castellans of Dol Guldur with Morgul Blade; 12 Hunter Orcs: 4 with Orc bow, 2 with two-handed pick, 6 with no additional wargear; 12 Fell Wargs; 4 Mirkwood Spiders.

 **LAYOUT**